KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_area/README.md

 This extension defines common area lights for use with glTF 2.0.

-Many 3D tools and engines support built-in implementations of area types.
+Many 3D tools and engines support built-in implementations of area shapes.
 Using this extension, tools can export and engines can import these lights.

-This extension defines three "area" light types: `sphere`, `disk` and `rect`.
+This extension defines three area light shapes: `sphere`, `disk` and `rect`.

 These lights are referenced by nodes and inherit the transform of that node.